isaaclhk/Projects/R projects/Exercise tolerance in COPD patients.md

 When selecting the variables to include in a multiple linear regression model, it is always important to first review the literature. independent variables that are known to predict the outcome variable should be included in the model regardless of whether their associated p values fall within the threshold. </br> </br>

+Secondly, examining the data as we have done will help us to identify variables that are unsuitable for the model.
+These may include variables that have large proportions of missing data, have narrow distributions, or are collinear with other candidate predictor variables. </br> </br>

-During variable selection, it is also important to ensure that the selected predictors are independent.
+To avoid multicollinearity, it is important to ensure that the selected predictors are independent.
-Since fev1, fev1pred, fvc and fvcpred are all measures of lung volume, it is expected that they will be highly correlated.
+Since fev1, fev1pred, fvc and fvcpred are all measures of lung volume, it is expected for them to be highly correlated.
-CAT and SGRQ are also expected to be correlated as they are both measures of COPD severity. this is confirmed by examining the correlation matrix.
+CAT and SGRQ are also expected to be correlated as they are both measures of COPD severity.
+This is confirmed by examining the correlation matrix.
 </br>

 ```